Financial-Times/engineering-progression/site/pages/faq.md

 ### Is there a difference in salary between an Individual Contributor and People Manager?

 Salary benchmarking reveals that the salary bands for Principal Engineer and Senior 2 Engineer are relevant for both Individual Contributor and People Manager roles.
 Remuneration decisions remain subject to the skills & experience of the individual, and the impact of the role, but impact can be made as either an individual contributor or a people management role, or a mix of both.
+AIP (or bonus) % is the same for Individual Contributors and People Managers at the same job role level.

 ### When does this change take effect, and what happens now as a result?